 What is working capital

 Working capital is the amount of available money a business has at its disposal for its day-to-day operations and expenses.
-Working capital is not the same as the overall value of the business.
-It is not calculated by adding up everything the business owns or from which it could profit.
+Working capital is not the same as the overall value of your dental practice.
+It is not calculated by adding up everything the business owns.

-Working capital is the cash or cash equivalents a business has, or can raise, in a year.
+Working capital is the cash or cash equivalents your dental practice has, or can raise in a year.
 Working capital is calculated by subtracting the value of the business’s liabilities from its assets.
-It is essentially the amount of money left over once a business pays all its standing debts.
+It is essentially the amount of money left over once a practice pays all its standing debts.

-If your business is unable to meet its debts with your existing assets, you may need to apply for working capital finance.
+If your dental practice is unable to meet its debts with your existing assets, you may need to apply for working capital finance.

-Working capital reflects the short-term financial health of a business, as well as its ability to conduct regular operations.
-Without adequate working capital, a business will be unable to meet its everyday obligations.
+Working capital reflects the short-term financial health of your dental practice, as well as its ability to conduct regular operations.
+Without adequate working capital, your practice will be unable to meet its everyday obligations.